 Stalin inaugurates new buildings

 Chief Minister M.K.
-Stalin on Tuesday virtually unveiled new buildings constructed for the Commercial Taxes and Registration Department in various districts at a total cost of ₹8.14 crore.
+Stalin on Friday virtually inaugurated new buildings constructed for the Department of Handlooms, Handicrafts, Textiles and Khadi from the Secretariat.

-Mr. Stalin also inaugurated new ‘registration districts’ in Perambalur, Ranipet, Tirupattur, Tiruvallur and Tiruvarur.

-Minister for Rural Development KR.
-Periakaruppan, Minister for Commercial Taxes and Registration P. Moorthy, Commissioner for Commercial Taxes K. Phanindra Reddy and senior officials were also present on the occasion.
+These buildings have been constructed in Erode, Karur, Thanjavur and Virudhunagar districts at a total cost of ₹6.96 crore, an official release said.
+Information Minister M.P.
+Saminathan, Handlooms Minister R. Gandhi and senior officials were present.

 - Comments will be moderated by The Hindu editorial team.